open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

         Actual CPU core utilization is based on the ability of Greenplum Database to parallelize a query and the resources required to run the query.

-        **Note:** Include any CPU core that is available to the operating system in the number of CPU cores, including virtual CPU cores.
+        > **Note** Include any CPU core that is available to the operating system in the number of CPU cores, including virtual CPU cores.

 4. If you wish to view or change any of the resource management parameter values, you can use the `gpconfig` utility.
 5. For example, to see the setting of a particular parameter: